typescript-cheatsheets/react/docs/hoc/index.md

 - Render props may be considered in the future
 - The goal is to write HOCs that offer type safety while not getting in the way.

+There are a lot of use cases where an HOC is used.
+For example:

+- HOCs can wrap components to check if a user is authenticated before rendering, or to restrict access based on user roles.
+- An HOC can conditionally render components based on feature flags or A/B testing.
+- An HOC can provide translation functionality to components.
+- An HOC can add logging or analytics tracking to components without modifying their core logic.

 Here is a base HOC example you can copy right away:

 ```jsx